 No matter how great the product is or how competent the managers are, employees make a company great day-to-day.
 Hiring the right people can really have a huge impact on the company’s performance, so managers need to focus on their recruitment efforts.
 You want nothing less than brilliant and hardworking people on your team to remain competitive.

 This means releasing the right advertisement, looking at the right places where qualified people are.
-Thorough screening will weed out the least qualified and lastly, taking time for a comprehensive interview to identify the right one.
+The thorough screening will weed out the least qualified and lastly, taking time for a comprehensive interview to identify the right one.

 The risks of hiring the wrong person are high, from wasting company money and poor performance, plus lower morale within the team.
 On the other hand, the right person may motivate the team to perform well.